[TERMINAL · SKILLS]

 gcp-cloud-run

-Deploy serverless containers on Google Cloud Run.
-Build and push container images, configure auto-scaling from zero, split traffic between revisions for canary deployments, and set up custom domains with managed TLS.
+Deploy serverless containers on Google Cloud Run — services for HTTP traffic, jobs for batch and scheduled tasks, and worker pools for always-on pull-based background processing.
+Build and push container images, configure auto-scaling from zero, split traffic for canary deploys, and set up custom domains with managed TLS.

 #gcp#cloud-run#serverless#containers